Home » How to Play Contract Rummy

 1. What is the maximum number of players in a Contract Rummy game?

 Contract Rummy is a card game that can be played with a maximum of four players.
-Each player has to draw and discard cards in order to create melds or sets, while keeping track of the number of contracts they have fulfilled.
-The goal in Contract Rummy is to be the first person to successfully complete all ten contracts.
+Each player draws and discards cards to create melds or sets while keeping track of the number of contracts they have fulfilled.
+The goal of Contract Rummy is to be the first person to complete all ten contracts successfully.

 In Contract Rummy, a player has to complete their turn within the allotted time and can take as much time as they need in between turns.
 If a player takes too long to make their move, they may be penalized by either having some of their points deducted or being skipped over for the next round.